-In another case involving Novartis, but not Noven or Mylan, the same District Court held that claims 3, 7, 13, 16 and 18 of the '031 patent are not invalid as obvious.
-Novartis Pharms.
-Corp. v.
+In another case involving Novartis, but not Noven or Mylan, the same District Court held that claims 2 and 7 of the '023 patent and claims 3, 7, 13, 16 and 18 of the '031 patent are not invalid as obvious.
+Novartis Pharm.Corp. v.
 Par Pharm., Inc., 48 F. Supp.
 3d 733 (D. Del.
 2014).
-The Court of Appeals for the Federal Circuit affirmed that District Court decision upholding the validity of the '031 patent.
-Novartis Pharm.
-Corp. v.
-Watson Labs., Inc., - F. App'x -, Nos.
+The Court of Appeals for the Federal Circuit affirmed that District Court decision upholding the validity of the '023 and '031 patents.
+Novartis Pharms.
+Corp.v.
+Watson Labs, Inc., - F. App'x -, Nos.
 2014-1799 et al., 2015 WL 2403308 at 5-8 (Fed.
 Cir.
 May 21, 2015) ("Watson").
 The Federal Circuit's Watson decision does not control here because Noven has presented additional prior art and declaratory evidence that was not before the Court in Watson.
-Moreover, as discussed previously, in an inter partes review, a petitioner's burden of proving unpatentability is by a preponderance of the evidence rather than by clear and convincing evidence.
+Moreover, in an inter partes review, a petitioner's burden of proving unpatentability is by a preponderance of the evidence rather than by clear and convincing evidence, as required in district court litigation.
 Thus, while we have considered the Federal Circuit's decision, we have independently analyzed patentability of the challenged claims based on the evidence and standards that are applicable to this proceeding.

-A final decision in an inter partes review of claims of a related patent, U.S. Patent No. 6,316,023 B1, has been entered concurrently with this decision.
-IPR2014-00549, Paper 69.
+A final decision in an inter partes review of claims of the '031 patent has been entered concurrently with this decision.
+IPR2014-00550, Paper 69.

-B. The '031 Patent (Ex.
+B. The '023 Patent (Ex.
 1001)

-The '031 patent is directed to a pharmaceutical composition comprising (S)-N-ethyl-3-[(1-dimethylamino)ethyl]-N-methylphenyl carbamate ("compound A"; "rivastigmine"; "S-enantiomer of RA7") in the form of a free base or acid addition salt, along with an antioxidant, and a diluent or carrier.
+The '023 patent is directed to a pharmaceutical composition comprising (S)-N-ethyl-3-[(1-dimethylamino)ethyl]-N-methylphenyl carbamate ("compound A"; "rivastigmine"; "S-enantiomer of RA7") in the form of a free base or acid addition salt, along with an antioxidant, and a diluent or carrier.
 Ex.
 1001, 1:7-47.
 "Compound A is useful in inhibiting acetylcholinesterase in the central nervous system, e.g. for the treatment of Alzheimer's disease."
-Id. at 1:14-16.
+Id. at 1:15-17.
 A transdermal composition comprising compound A in the form of a free base or acid addition salt, two polymers, and a plasticizer is disclosed in the prior art.
-Id. at 1:17-21.
-The inventors of the '031 patent explained that the composition of the prior art "is susceptible to degradation, particularly in the presence of oxygen."
-Id. at 1:22-24.
-The '031 patent states:
+Id. at 1:18-22.
+The inventors of the '023 patent explained that the composition of the prior art "is susceptible to degradation, particularly in the presence of oxygen."
+Id. at 1:23-25.
+The '023 patent states: